Skip to main content

 All Herriford Consulting services have an overarching objective: To increase individual and community capacities to lead change that taps into the unique gifts we bring to the world as human beings.
 Beginning with empathy, my approach guides us into the remaining domains of EQ, which when understood and applied, is transformational in all aspects of one’s life.

-Unconscious, or implicit bias, is a root cause of current perceptions and misperceptions about diversity, inclusion, and belonging.
-But unconscious bias is human and we often remain oblivious to how it influences our behavior and decisions about to certain social groups from a lifetime of exposure to cultural attitudes about age, gender, race, ethnicity, religion, social class, sexuality, disability status, and nationality.
-Although most of us strive to align our behavior with our intention, the inability to manage unconscious bias can unknowingly create barriers to careers and inclusion for others, especially for women, blacks, and Latinos.
+Unconscious, or implicit bias, can be a detriment to creating a community where people feel like the belong.
+Unconscious bias is human, because you have a brain, and we often remain oblivious to how it influences our behavior and decisions about others from a lifetime of exposure to cultural attitudes about age, gender, race, ethnicity, religion, social class, sexuality, disability status, and nationality.
+Although most of us strive to align our behavior with our values and intention, the inability to manage unconscious bias can unknowingly create barriers to a better understating of the perspectives of others.

-Our unconscious bias training builds on the theories of emotional intelligence and focus applied in life and the workplace developed by Daniel Goleman.
+Our unconscious bias training builds on the concepts of emotional intelligence, mindfulness, and focus developed by Daniel Goleman.
 Practices for creating new habits of cognitive empathy are based on the work of Roman Krznaric.
-The skills and “ways of being” developed in this training are also foundational to effective leadership and that every member of an organization or community must be a leader to effectively achieve personal and organizational goals.
-Therefore, the intent of this training is not only improving diversity, equity, and inclusion, but increasing organizational leadership capacity.
+The skills and “ways of being” developed in this training are also foundational to effective leadership.
+Every member of a team, organization, or community can become an empathic and mindful leader who simultaneously experiences personal growth and meaningful connection to organizational goals.
+Therefore, the intent of this training is not only enhancing belonging and inclusion, but increasing a community’s overall leadership capacity.

 Mentoring for Inclusion and Belonging

 The #1 reason people quit their jobs is the manager-employee relationship.
-Too many promising and talented employees can’t make the connection they need to persist.
-Students drop or fail a class due to a similar breakdown between student and teacher.
-When that relationship is between individuals from diverse ethnicities, cultures, identities, and social economic situations, the problem is exacerbated due to the difficulties in making the caring, human connection necessary for mutual success.
+Too many promising and talented individuals can’t make the connection they need to persist.
+When that relationship is between individuals from diverse ethnicities, cultures, identities, and social economic situations, the problem is exacerbated due to the difficulties in making that caring, human connection.

 Any manager, mentor, or teacher accepting the responsibility and commitment to support the professional and personal growth of another needs to understand how to make that connection.
-The intent of this training is to provide leaders or faculty the opportunity to
+The intent of this training is to provide leaders the opportunity to:

 • deepen their understanding of how they show up in the mentoring relationship